 Condos, on average, are worth less than single family houses.
 If you’re thinking of buying a condo just because of the lower price, remember there are monthly condo fees you’ll have to pay.
 The fee amount is usually based on the square footage of the unit, so larger units pay more per month in condo fees.
 Condo associations can also charge members special assessment fees in order to complete large projects or repairs.
 And because the condo association depends on fees from all members of the community, when one member falls behind in fees the other members have to pay more to make up for the loss.

 Cost and Advantages of Owning a Single-Family House

 Average price for a Single-Family House in Massachusetts*: $419,114

 The price of a house on average is more than a condo since you will also own the land associated with the property.
 Basic maintenance and repairs add to the cost of owning a house.
 And the utility bills can be higher in houses since they often have more space than condos.

 Of course more space is also one of the advantages of owning a house.
 A house has more indoor and outdoor space which is ideal for people who have—or plan to have— children.
 And with a house you can change the landscaping, make renovations, or build additions, which are more complicated and not possible with a condo.
 In a house you don’t share walls with neighbors, which is why privacy is often mentioned as one of the main perks of owning a single family house.

-*Based on total 2013 Home Sales in Massachusetts, MLS Property Information Network.
+*Based on January 2014 Home Sales in Massachusetts, The Warren Group.